The Bluestone Scribe Perspective

 About C.F.
 Lapinel

-C.F.
-Lapinel is the Bluestone Scribe.
-In addition to the freelance services he provides, he is also a short story author, novelist, and poet.
+Christopher is chief writer and editor at Bluestone Scribe.
+In addition to the services he provides, he is also a journalist and poet.
 His works have appeared in numerous venues, both online and in print publications, including George Mason Review, Apathy, The Nest, and The Daily Puppy.
-One of his favorite memories involved reading from his children’s novel The Three Sisters to a crowded gallery at the Edinburgh Fringe Festival in ’04.
+One of his favorite memories involved reading from his children’s novel, The Three Sisters, to a crowded gallery at the Edinburgh Fringe Festival in ’04.
 When not reading, writing, or obsessing over the cosmic implications of language in general, you will find him hiking along a winding stream in the woods with his wife, son, and four-legged homies, debating environmental justice.